hoanlv111111/researchhub/README.md

 9. Messaging: Users can engage in private conversations with other users.
 10. User Suggestions: Users can receive suggestions of other users based on their institution or skill.
 This feature helps users connect with researchers who have similar interests or expertise.
 Please refer to the application's documentation for more detailed information on each function.
+11. Add Publications: Users can add their publications to their profile.
+12. Custom posts: Users can create custom posts with custom categories.
+13. Search: Users can search for other users, posts, and publications.
+15. User Profile: Users can view their own profile to see their posts, publications,...

 ## Contributing